There is a good chance CF Industries Holdings Inc. (CF) will undergo another restructuring. - The Dwinnex

 Shares Statistics:

-The stock has traded on average 2.55M shares per day over the past 3-months and 3.08M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, CF traded on average about 2.55M shares per day over the past 3-months and 2.66M shares per day over the past 10 days.
 A total of 208.20M shares are outstanding, with a floating share count of 198.41M.
 Insiders hold about 0.40% of the company’s shares, while institutions hold 98.10% stake in the company.
-Shares short for CF as of Jul 14, 2022 were 6.57M with a Short Ratio of 2.28, compared to 8.6M on Jun 14, 2022.
+Shares short for CF as of Jul 14, 2022 were 6.57M with a Short Ratio of 2.27, compared to 8.6M on Jun 14, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 3.15% and a Short% of Float of 4.08%.

 Dividends & Splits

-In the trailing 12 months, CF’s forward annual dividend rate was 1.20, compared to 1.60 this year.
+The forward annual dividend rate for CF is 1.60, which was 1.20 in the trailing 12 months.
 Against a Trailing Annual Dividend Yield of 1.25%, it implies a Forward Annual Dividend Yield of 1.68%.
 The stock’s 5-year Average Dividend Yield is 2.75.
 The current Payout Ratio is 10.60% for CF, which recently paid a dividend on Aug 30, 2022 with an ex-dividend date of Aug 11, 2022.
 Stock splits for the company last occurred on Jun 17, 2015 when the company split stock in a 5:1 ratio.

 Earnings Estimates

-Its stock is currently analyzed by 14 different market analysts.
+The company has 14 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $6.12 for the current quarter, with a high estimate of $7.61 and a low estimate of $4.61, while EPS last year was $1.14.
 The consensus estimate for the next quarter is $3.69, with high estimates of $5.2 and low estimates of $1.6.

 Analysts are recommending an EPS of between $22.73 and $14.2 for the fiscal current year, implying an average EPS of $18.24.
 EPS for the following year is $12.71, with 18 analysts recommending between $18.6 and $6.91.